ahitech/VolumeChanger/README.md

    - Dexp KM-5002BU wireless desktop
      ![Image of Dexp KM-5002BU](images/DexpKM5002BU.jpg)
    - Lenovo G530 laptop<br>
-     The volume change buttons of this laptop send different scancodes, therefore the constants in the source need to be changed and the source recompiled, but after the recompilation it works perfectly.
+     The volume change buttons of this laptop send different scancodes, therefore the constants in the source need to be changed and the source recompiled, but after the recompilation it works perfectly.<br>
      ![Image of Lenovo G530](images/LenovoG530.jpg)
    - Lenovo ThinkPad TrackPoint keyboard<br>
      Works out of the box.<br>